haptork/easyLambda/Readme.md

 first unit can be a fromFile running on {0, 1} process ranks, {2,3,4} can be running a map or reduce and so on.
 It can be seen that a reduce task is by default parallel and map tasks are by default in-process.
-The prll option in the units control the behaviour.
+The prll option in the units control the behavior.
 The processes can be requested by number, ratio of processes of parent unit, or exact rank of processes.
 If the requested processes are not available then also the program runs correctly with best possible allocation to units. [demoPrll](examples/demoPrll.cpp) has detailed